naelopode/Automated-Paper-Tracking/README.md

 - Each cameras needs to have it's deformation matrix calculated with a Checkerboard.
 - We use a 3.4cm tags from AprilTags, this can be modified by using the hardcoded variable: 'tag_size'
 ## Experiment pipeline
-About every 5 to 10 experiment, it's advised to sync the internal clock to avoid any offset between the cameras.
+About every 5 to 10 experiment, it's advised to sync the internal clock to avoid any offset between the cameras if you use the calculated offsets.
+Offets can be found also by hand using [plot.ipynb](plot.ipynb).
 The experiment program controlling the Arduino and camera can the be enabled.
 The grabber allows some time to be reloaded with a paper.
 The cameras are the enabled and start recording.
 The paper is dropped.
 Finally, the cameras stop recording and the files are downloaded
 ![Experiment pipeline](images/exp_pipeline.png)